johans-work/berserk/README.md

 ## 2: multiply by 4

-Layers multiply key count.
 A 40% keyboard with 4 layers already gives you 160%, with no finger travel.

 layer1 = The numpad + navigation layer.
 Arrow keys are at homerow.